haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 For environment-specific variables, including sensitive data and values, you can add those variables after we update your Project Web Interface.
 If you have environment variables in an `env.php` file, the file continues working after converting.
 You can add and manage these variables using the Magento Cloud CLI tool directly into the Staging and Production environments.

 ## Enter a ticket for updating the Project Web Interface {#enable}
-Enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) with the suggested title "Connect Stg / Prod to Project's UI".
+Enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html) with the suggested title "Connect Stg / Prod to Project's UI".
 In the ticket, request to have your project enabled with Staging and Production in the UI.

 We will review the infrastructure and settings, create user and environment variables for Staging and Production environments, and update the ticket with results.